drepo-eth/site/content/_index.md

 ---
 Title: Hello World

+titleImage:
+titleText: |
+  Decentralization is the strong foundation for Software Repositories to grow with the challenges of an ever changing world.
 ---

 Software repositories are essential elements of the global software supply chain.
 They are often the central software distribution points within their